MicrosoftDocs/windows-powershell-docs/docset/windows/defender/Add-MpPreference.md

 PS C:\> Add-MpPreference -ExclusionProcess C:\Program\Executable1.exe, Executable2.exe
 ```

-This command excludes files opened by process C:\Program\Executable1.exe and by any process named Executable2.exe from scheduled and real-time scanning.
+This command excludes files opened by the process C:\Program\Executable1.exe and by any process named Executable2.exe from scheduled and real-time scanning.

 ## PARAMETERS